pridkett/natural-language-classifier-nodejs-cli/README.md

 If you are not following the tutorial, ensure that you complete the following steps:

 1. Install [Node.js](http://nodejs.org/) and [npm](https://www.npmjs.com/).
-2. Install the client: `$ npm install watson-developer-cloud --save`
+2. Checkout this repository.
-3. Edit `creds.js` and enter the credentials from VCAP_SERVICES.
+3. `$ cd natural-language-classifier-cli`.
+Edit `creds.js` and enter the credentials from VCAP_SERVICES.
 For details, see [Obtain your Bluemix credentials](#stage-1-obtain-your-bluemix-credentials) in the tutorial.
+4. `$ npm install --save`

 For a list of available commands, run `$ node natural-language-classifier-cli.js --help`.